How to rebalance a portfolio

 This second point is particularly important if you are rebalancing a portfolio outside of a retirement account.
 Each time you sell an asset, you are potentially exposed to tax liabilities if there are any realized gains, and both buying and selling of assets can incur fees and commissions.

-However, rebalancing by percentage also means that you have to watch your portfolio daily to make sure your asset alignment stays within your drift parameters.
-At Edelman Financial Engines, we eliminate that problem for our clients by constantly monitoring their portfolios and rebalancing them by percentage whenever needed.
+However, rebalancing by percentage also means that you have to watch your portfolio daily to make sure your asset allocation stays within your drift parameters.
+At Edelman Financial Engines, we eliminate that problem for our clients by actively monitoring their portfolios and rebalancing them by percentage whenever needed.

 Rebalancing in bear or bull markets